sigamani/agentic-rag/README.md

 - **Context Trimming**: Improve the process of trimming context to include only the most relevant parts.
 Previous attempts showed potential but need refinement.
 - **Table Parsing**: Experiment with Chain of Tables ([Google Chain of Table](https://github.com/google-research/chain-of-table)) or other methods for more effective table parsing.
 - **Optimization**: Run hyperparameter optimization for various parameters (e.g. k in retrieval)
-- **Dependency Management**: Remove unnecessary dependencies to streamline the environment.
-- **Code Refactor**: Improve code structure and readability through refactoring, comments, dockerization, reorganization of project structure, add logging.
+- **Code Refactor**: Improve code structure and readability through refactoring, comments, dockerization, reorganization of project structure, addition of unit tests, logging.
 - **Fine-Tuning Models**: Experiment with fine-tuning language models specifically on financial documents to improve performance.

 ### Explanation of Metrics